skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 7. __Additional__: Inequality 12 of [Inference Suboptimality in Variational Autoencoders](https://arxiv.org/abs/1801.03558) gives the IWAE lower bound on the marginal likelihood.
 Derive this result by using Jensen's inequality after using $$q(z|x)$$ as a proposal distribution for importance sampling from $$p(z|x)$$.
 (If you are not familiar with importance sampling, the relevant formula (with $$q$$ as proposal for $$p$$) is the second one on [this page](https://towardsdatascience.com/importance-sampling-introduction-e76b2c32e744).)

-8. How do you think the authors might have gotten the “true posteriors” in Figure 2 of Chris Cremer et al. “Inference Suboptimality in Variational Autoencoders”?
-(I don’t know the answer to this!)
-(TODO: Remove??)

-9. Try to explain in your own words the issue of encoder overfitting discussed in Section 5.5.1 [Inference Suboptimality in Variational Autoencoders](https://arxiv.org/abs/1801.03558), and when you should prefer using flows to increase the complexity of the variational approximation to increasing the expressiveness of the encoder.
+8. Try to explain in your own words the issue of encoder overfitting discussed in Section 5.5.1 [Inference Suboptimality in Variational Autoencoders](https://arxiv.org/abs/1801.03558), and when you should prefer using flows to increase the complexity of the variational approximation to increasing the expressiveness of the encoder.

 <br />